Table of Contents

 2. This entity will be our trigger, so rename it Trigger to make it easy to identify.

-3. Since we don't need the trigger to move, we'll make it a static collider.
-In the Property Grid, click Add component and select Static Collider.
+3. Since we don't need the trigger to move, we'll make it a Static Component.
+In the Property Grid, click Add component and select Static component.

 Add Static collider component

-4. In the Property Grid, expand the Static Collider component to view its properties.
+4. In the Property Grid, expand the Static Component to view its properties.

-6. We need to give the trigger a shape.
-Next to Collider Shapes, click Green plus button (Add) and select Box.
+5. We need to give the trigger a shape.
+Next to Colliders, click Green plus button (Add) and select Box.

 Add collider shape